IrishMarineInstitute/adrift/README.md

  ```bash
  git clone https://github.com/irishmarineinstitute/adrift
  ```
- 2. [Download ichthyop zip file](http://www.ichthyop.org/downloads) into the cloned folder.
-NB: the current cmems_ibi configuration works only with an older version [Ichthyop 3.3_r1037](http://www.ichthyop.org/system/files/downloads/ichthyop-v3u3.zip)
- 3. Build the project.
+ 2. Build the project.
 This will take a while the first time.
  ```bash
  docker build -t adrift .
  ```
- 4. start the docker container
+ 3. start the docker container
  ```bash
  docker run --rm -p 5000:5000 adrift
  ```
- 5. connect with your browser to [http://localhost:5000/](http://localhost:5000)
+ 4. connect with your browser to [http://localhost:5000/](http://localhost:5000)

  ## Full configuration

 To use ADRIFT with your own models, some further configuration is required before doing the docker build.
-In particular you will need to modify models.json, and add a template for your Ichtyhop configuration.
-Both these files are in the webapps folder.
+In particular you will need to modify models.json file in the webapps folder.

 # Configuration